Interview with the Author

 Who has had the most influence on you?

-Beatrice Thatchu, a Xhosa woman, was my interpreter during King Williamʼs Town days.
-She taught me a lot about people and the important principles in life.
+Beatrice Thatchu, a Xhosa woman, was my interpreter when I was a young optometrist.
+She taught me a lot about people and life. in general.

 You authored: Navigating the Business of Optometry.
 What is it all about and who is it focused at?

-Writing the book was much harder than I thought it would be.
+Writing the book was much more complicated than I thought it would be.
 The book was aimed at optometry students and young graduates, but to my surprise, most buyers are established in practice.
-The book brings the business side of optometry to the practice owner in a format he or she can relate to.
+The book brings the business side of optometry to the practice owner in a format they can relate to.
 A lot of stuff in the book evolved from my experiences and worked well for me.
 I guess one would have to believe in it for it to work for you.

 What are your plans and goals for the next five years?